What We Know About Eating to Prevent Alzheimer’s, According To A Neuroscientist

 Eating too much added sugar doesn’t just contribute to obesity, type 2 diabetes, or heart disease.
 These health problems are also risk factors for Alzheimer’s.
-In fact, type 2 diabetes has been closely linked to Alzheimer’s, and we now know that Alzheimer’s may be caused by abnormalities in the way the brain breaks down glucose.
+In fact, type 2 diabetes7 has been closely linked to Alzheimer’s, and we now know that Alzheimer’s may be caused by abnormalities in the way the brain breaks down glucose8.
 A huge factor in the development of diabetes is the excessive consumption of added sugars.
 Your best bet is to reach for water.

 Red Meat & Processed Meats

 Red meat and standard processed meats, although full of some important nutrients such as iron and vitamin B12, tend to do more harm than good.
 In this case, there are a couple of reasons as to why you should limit consumption of red meats and processed meats, such as the high saturated fat content and inflammation that it causes.
 As mentioned earlier, a high-fat diet (specifically high in saturated fat) can lead to chronic diseases that are risk factors for Alzheimer’s.
-Likewise, inflammation that may result from a diet high in red and processed meat is a precursor to many diseases, including Alzheimer’s.
+Likewise, inflammation9 that may result from a diet high in red and processed meat is a precursor to many diseases, including Alzheimer’s.
 Thus, it’s best to limit your intake of these types of meats to just a couple times a week.